FaserF/hassio-addons/apache2/README.md

 ### Option: `init_commands`

 This option is optional.
-If you need some special packages or commands, you can use this option to install/use them. #124 This option is only supported in the full apache2 addon.
+If you need some special packages or commands, you can use this option to install/use them. #124

 If you are encountering any issues, please remove this option before submitting a bug report!